hellosign/hellosign-openapi/sdks/dotnet/docs/FaxApi.md

 Send Fax

-Action to prepare and send a fax
+Creates and sends a new Fax with the submitted file(s)

 ### Example
 ```csharp